cgeroux/python-openstack-executor/README.rst

 and more actions may be added with time as need arises.

-The below instructions on how to setup and use the openstack-executor describe the specific process of doing so in the ACENET environment.
-While they can be followed for other Linux distributions and environments, one may need to know steps specific to their environment at certain points within these instructions which are not mentioned here.
+The below instructions describe how to setup and use the openstack-executor in the ACENET environment.
+While they can be followed for other Linux distributions and environments, some steps may need to be modified for the specific Linux environment.

 Requirements